 MMV is a leading product development partnership (PDP) in the field of antimalarial drug research and development.
 Its mission is to reduce the burden of malaria in disease-endemic countries by discovering, developing and delivering new, effective and affordable antimalarial drugs.

-Since its foundation in 1999, MMV and partners have developed and brought forward seven new medicines: Coartem® Dispersible (artemether-lumefantrine), a child-friendly formulation developed with Novartis; Guilin’s artesunate injection Artesun® for the treatment of severe malaria; Eurartesim® (dihydroartemisinin-piperaquine) with Sigma-Tau; Pyramax® and Pyramax® Granules for children (pyronaridine-artesunate) co-developed with Shin Poong; and Guilin’s sulphadoxine-pyrimethamine + artesunate amodiaquine (SP+AQ) for seasonal malaria chemoprevention, which received WHO prequalification with MMV’s support.
-Furthermore, with MMV support, Cipla’s rectal artesunate (RAS) product was issued a 12-month authorization for procurement by the Global Fund Expert Review Panel (ERP), while regulatory/WHO prequalification review is ongoing for the same product as well as that of Strides Shasun.
+Since its foundation in 1999, MMV and partners have developed and brought forward seven new medicines: Coartem® Dispersible (artemether-lumefantrine), a child-friendly formulation developed with Novartis; Guilin’s artesunate injection Artesun® for the treatment of severe malaria; Eurartesim® (dihydroartemisinin-piperaquine) with Sigma-Tau; Pyramax® and Pyramax® Granules for children (pyronaridine-artesunate) co-developed with Shin Poong; MMV has also provided significant support to attain WHO prequalification of Guilin’s sulphadoxine-pyrimethamine + artesunate amodiaquine (SP+AQ) for seasonal malaria chemoprevention as well as Cipla and Strides Shasun’s rectal artesunate (RAS) products for the pre-referral management of severe malaria.
 In addition, MMV has taken over the stewardship of two approved artemisinin combination therapies (ACTs) developed by Drugs for Neglected Diseases initiative (DNDi) and partners – artesunate-amodiaquine (ASAQ) and artesunate-mefloquine (ASMQ).